Macil/aocd/README.md

 if-block or its contents except to uncomment the `part2()` function, its `runPart()` call, and its test once you're ready to work on part 2's solution.

-An example of complete solution based on this template using this library can be seen at [Macil/deno-advent2021/day_1.ts](https://github.com/Macil/deno-advent2021/blob/main/day_1.ts).
+An example of a complete solution based on this template using this library can be seen at [Macil/deno-advent2021/day_1.ts](https://github.com/Macil/deno-advent2021/blob/main/day_1.ts).

 You can run a solution script like this: